 We begin by discussing the most readily explained relationship, between DNB radiance and lunar zenith angle, and work towards relationships of increasing complexity.
-The results below are shown for all domains including Iraq, however, the statistical strength for the Iraq domain is weaker due to smaller sample size for reasons discussed in Section 4.5.
+The results below are shown for all domains including Iraq; however, the statistical strength for the Iraq domain is weaker due to smaller sample size for reasons discussed in Sect.
+4.5.

-5.1 Lunar Zenith Angle Dependency
+5.1 Lunar zenith angle dependency

-The most straightforward relationship from which to draw conclusions is that of DNB radiance with lunar zenith angle (LZ) which is 0° when the moon is overhead and 180° when the moon is directly behind the Earth.
+The most straightforward relationship from which to draw conclusions is that of DNB radiance with the lunar zenith angle (LZ), which is 0° when the moon is overhead and 180° when the moon is directly behind the Earth.
 Examining this relationship can give us confidence that our method for calculating correlations is working as intended.
-By the nature of Suomi-NPP's sunsynchronous orbit and its 0130 local overpass time, the LZ can also be seen as a proxy for lunar phase with lower values of lunar zenith angle corresponding to higher fraction of illumination (i.e. towards full moon).
+By the nature of Suomi-NPP's sun-synchronous orbit and its 01:30 LT overpass time, the LZ can also be seen as a proxy for the lunar phase, with lower values of the lunar zenith angle corresponding to higher fraction of illumination (i.e., towards full moon).
 As will be discussed in Sect.
-5.3, LZ is not a perfect proxy for lunar phase, but for now, we will hypothesise that locations that do not contain an artificial light source should be brighter under low LZ than higher LZ, leading to negative correlations between DNB radiance and LZ.
-Additionally, since the emissions of larger cities are orders of magnitude brighter than moonlit surface reflectance, locations containing dense city lights should exhibit little to no correlation with LZ (i.e. correlation coefficient ≈ 0).
+5.3, LZ is not a perfect proxy for the lunar phase, but for now, we will hypothesize that locations that do not contain an artificial light source should be brighter under low LZ than higher LZ, leading to negative correlations between DNB radiance and LZ.
+Additionally, since the emissions of larger cities are orders of magnitude brighter than moonlit surface reflectance, locations containing dense city lights should exhibit little to no correlation with LZ (i.e., correlation coefficient \approx 0).

-The spatially-resolved correlation coefficients for DNB radiance with LZ are shown in Figure 8 for all five study domains.
-In these figures, negative (red) values indicate that the DNB radiance and LZ are negatively correlated, meaning that DNB radiance decreases when the moon is lower in the sky (higher LZ) and at lower (e.g. quarter to Gibbous) phase.
+The spatially resolved correlation coefficients for DNB radiance with LZ are shown in Fig. 8 for all five study domains.
+In these figures, negative (red) values indicate that the DNB radiance and LZ are negatively correlated, meaning that DNB radiance decreases when the moon is lower in the sky (higher LZ) and at a lower (e.g., quarter to gibbous) phase.
 Zero (white) values indicate that the DNB radiance and LZ are uncorrelated.
-Positive (blue) values, which expectedly occur infrequently in this relationship, indicate that the DNB radiance and LZ are positively correlated such that the DNB radiance is higher when the moon is below the horizon.
+Positive (blue) values, which expectedly occur infrequently in this relationship, indicate that the DNB radiance and LZ are positively correlated such that the DNB radiance is higher when the moon is below the horizon